Azure/ALZ-Bicep/infra-as-code/bicep/modules/policy/assignments/alzDefaults/generateddocs/alzDefaultPolicyAssignments.bicep.md

 -------------- | -------- | -----------
 parTopLevelManagementGroupPrefix | No       | Prefix for the management group hierarchy. parTopLevelManagementGroupSuffix | No       | Optional suffix for the management group hierarchy.
 This suffix will be appended to management group names/IDs.
 Include a preceding dash if required.
-Example: -suffix parLogAnalyticsWorkSpaceAndAutomationAccountLocation | No       | The region where the Log Analytics Workspace & Automation Account are deployed. parLogAnalyticsWorkspaceResourceId | No       | Log Analytics Workspace Resource ID. parLogAnalyticsWorkspaceLogRetentionInDays | No       | Number of days of log retention for Log Analytics Workspace.
+Example: -suffix parPlatformMgAlzDefaultsEnable | No       | Management, Identity and Connectivity Management Groups beneath Platform Management Group have been deployed.
+If set to false, platform policies are assigned to the Platform Management Group; otherwise policies are assigned to the child management groups. parLogAnalyticsWorkSpaceAndAutomationAccountLocation | No       | The region where the Log Analytics Workspace & Automation Account are deployed. parLogAnalyticsWorkspaceResourceId | No       | Log Analytics Workspace Resource ID. parLogAnalyticsWorkspaceLogRetentionInDays | No       | Number of days of log retention for Log Analytics Workspace.